Cancel anytime

 - High debt levels

-- Exposure to volatile commodity prices
+- Exposure to cyclical commodity prices

-- Dependence on Brazilian economy
+- Dependence on the Brazilian economy

 Opportunities

-- Growth in infrastructure development in Brazil
+- Infrastructure development in Brazil

 - Strategic acquisitions to expand market share